bsierieb1/xdasi-bio-2021-archive/docs/r_resources/1_r_rstudio/index.md

 ---
-title: R, RStudio, and the basics
+title: R, RStudio, and the Basics
 layout: default
 parent: R Resources
 nav_order: 1
 has_children: true
 ---

-# R, RStudio, and the basics
+# R, RStudio, and the Basics